nf-core/eager/docs/usage.md

     run is PE and one run is SE, you need to give fake lane IDs to one of the runs as well.
 - All _BAM_ files must be specified as `SE` under `SeqType`.
-  - You should provide small decoy reference genome with pre-made indices, e.g. the human mtDNA genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any downstream analyses.
+  - You should provide small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a reference genome for any downstream analyses.
 - nf-core/eager will only merge multiple _lanes_ of sequencing runs with the same single-end or paired-end configuration
 - Accordingly nf-core/eager will not merge _lanes_ of FASTQs with BAM files (unless you use `--run_convertbam`), as only FASTQ files are lane-merged together.
 - Same libraries that are sequenced on different sequencing configurations (i.e single- and paired-end data), will be merged after mapping and will _always_ be considered 'paired-end' during downstream processes